mlafleur/mlafleur.github.io/_posts/2017/2017-07-12-ruby-on-wsl.md

   - Linux
 ---

 _We recently published Ubuntu to the [Windows Store](https://www.microsoft.com/store/apps/9NBLGGH4MSV6).
 With the switch from beta to GA, I found myself with a beautifully pristine Ubuntu environment to rebuild.
-I decided to take advantage of this oportunity and document some of the configuration challenges I faced.
-I worked around these issues in the beta as well but it happened in drips and drabs making it hard to coherently document._
+I decided to take advantage of this opportunity and document some of the configuration challenges I faced.
+I worked around these issues in the beta as well but it happened in dribs and drabs making it hard to coherently document._

 This post covers getting [Ruby][] 2.2.5 installed and running.
 I don't do much with Ruby but my blog is built on top of a Ruby package called Jekyll.
 While most of the heavy lifting is done behind the scenes on GitHub using GitHub pages, I find it extremely helpful to have a local copy.
 And since [Jekyll][] is notoriously tricky to get up and running on Windows, the Windows Subsystem for Linux is a really elegant solution.